DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-27-reasons-for-rejection-iteration-4.md

 ---
-title: Reasons for rejection iteration 4
+title: Reasons for rejection iteration 4 (emails)
-description: Various improvements to reasons for rejection
+description: Various improvements to reasons for rejection and email redesign
 date: 2020-11-27
 ---